bokkypoobah/FixedSupplyTokenFactory/UserGuide.md

 #### 5. Access your wallet

-In this example, I click on the MetaMask button:
+In this example, I clicked on the MetaMask button:

 <kbd><img src="images/MyCrypto-AccessWallet.png" /></kbd>